allawala/service-chassis/index.md

 - **field** is the name of the field being validated, eg "email" or "address.city"

-- **code** is the key that will be used to lookup the actual validation error message in the _messages.txt_ file
+- **code** is the key that will be used to lookup the actual validation error message in the _messages.properties_ file

-- **parameters** are values that will be substituted if the message corresponding to the code is templated in the _messages.txt_ file
+- **parameters** are values that will be substituted if the message corresponding to the code is templated in the _messages.properties_ file

 Eg.
 ```scala